veecode-saas-tenants/tenants-catalog/README.md

-# demo-catalog
+# Tenants Catalog

-This is a repository with apis and templates for devportal demo.
+This is a repository with apis and templates for VeeCode SaaS Control Plane.